 Choosing a favourite beach between Currumbin and Kirra is like choosing your favourite child.
 And while only the locals truly know where one beach ends and the next one begins, the immaculate squeak-between-your-toes sand of Currumbin, Tugun, Bilinga and Kirra make up seven kilometers of uninterrupted strolling magic.

 The goodness continues south around the corner to Coolangatta, too.
-We’re going to be bold and say it’s one of the finest suburban stretches of beach in the whole country.
+I'm going to be bold and say it’s one of the finest suburban stretches of beach in the whole country.
 And the best part?
-It’s one of the much quieter Gold Coast beaches so you won't be fighting for a spot to lay down your towel.
+This stretch massive and quiet, so you won't have to fight for a spot to lay down your towel.

 Rainbow Bay